zammad/zammad-admin-documentation/system/integrations/elasticsearch.rst

    A unique subdomain that does not tell your real instance URL.

 Software
-   The mayor version of the search index being used.
+   The major version of the search index being used.
    This is required by some Reporting tools like Grafana.

 Authentication